-->

 09. THE KILLING OF A SACRED DEER (2017)

-Having followed Yorgos Lanthimos’ work, Including his recent film Bugonia, which I also covered recently, I already knew what to expect of the atmosphere going into this film: cold, clinical, and profoundly wrong.
+Here at Kamikaze Earth, we are big fans of Yorgos Lanthimos’ work, Including his recent film Bugonia, which I recently covered.
+I already knew what to expect of the atmosphere going into this film: cold, clinical, and profoundly wrong.

 The film follows a charismatic surgeon (played by Colin Farrell) who forms a strange bond with a fatherless teenage boy.